 Academic Advising: Overview

 The primary responsibilities of the major advisor are to give specific advice about the academic requirements of the student’s chosen major and to oversee the student’s completion of general degree requirements, including the core curriculum requirements.
-This includes:

 The major advisor: